markbreedlove/soundlocale/README-vagrant.txt

 Reboot the server because kernel packages will probably have been updated:
 $ vagrant reload

-Make sure the app is running.
-This is something I'll fix, but it doesn't start on reboot.
-$ vagrant ssh
-vagrant@allinone:~$ sudo service soundlocale start

 In your browser, go to:
 http://vagrant.soundlocale.org/